astronomer/docs/astro/add-user.md

     Replace the Astro CLI command with `astro organization user invite "$email" --role "$role"` if you're inviting a group of users to an Organization.

-4. Ensure that you're authenticated to the Astro CLI using `astro login`, then ensure that you are in the correct Workspace and Organization using `astro workspace list` and `astro organization list`.
+4. Log in to the Astro CLI using `astro login`, and then run `astro workspace list` or `astro organization list` to ensure that you're in the same Workspace or Organization where you want to add the users.
 5. Run the following command to execute the shell script:

     ```sh